burgdev/immichporter/README.md

 > [!WARNING]
 > * **Still experimental:** Google Photos export works in some cases, but stability issues remain.
 > * Only works in **English**
-> * Immich import/update not yet tested!

 **Immichporter** exports google photos *information* into a sqlite database which can be used to import the information back into immich.

 > [!IMPORTANT]
 > * This tool **does not** download any images from google photos.
 It only exports the information into a database.
-> * Make sure to manulley save all shared pictures in google photos before running a takeout.
+> * Make sure to manually save all shared pictures in google photos before running a takeout.

 <!-- # --8<-- [start:readme_index] <!-- -->